Skip to main content

 Your quirks are more interesting than your achievements.

-Make a list of your weird habits, rituals, and routines.
-The things you do that you don't tell many people about:
+Make a list of your weird habits, rituals, and routines—things you don't tell many people about:

 Daily rituals: